Augusto Claudio Cuello

 Augusto Claudio G. Cuello is Professor in the Department of Pharmacology and Therapeutics and Charles E. Frosst/Merck Chair in Pharmacology at McGill University in Montreal, Quebec, Canada.

 Biography

 He obtained his Doctor of Medicine (M.D.) in 1965 from the University of Buenos Aires in Argentina, followed by a Doctor of Science (D.Sc.) at Oxford University in 1986 for outstanding contributions to the field of neuroscience.

 He was Professor in neuropharmacology at Oxford University.

 In October 2003, he was named the Charles E. Frosst/Merck Chair in Pharmacology at McGill University.

 Honours

 In 1997, he was received as a fellow of the Royal Society of Canada in the Academy of Science.
+He was elected a fellow of the Academy of Medical Sciences in 2018.